jeka-dev/jeka/docs/installation.md

 ```shell
 curl -sL https://jeka.dev/install.sh | $(echo $0) -s - install check
 ```
-This installs JeKa, and launches a sanity checks that triggers a JDK download.

-Once installed, you will rarely need to upgrade, as JeKa will execute the JeKa version specified in the application to run.
-However, you'll be able to upgrade your base install by executing `jeka-update` command.

 !!! note
     For installing and running JeKa, *bash*, *curl*, and *unzip* are required.
 This is generally the case